-I was a child of the 1980’ s growing up in the waning days of the Cold War.
+I was a child of the 1980’ s, growing up in the waning days of the first Cold War.
 I remember seeing the Berlin Wall fall and having a child’s understanding that it was something great in history.
 I was relieved that SALT and START treaties were signed and that Russia & USA had stepped back from nuclear Armageddon.

 I was relieved because I knew that in the event of a nuclear war, I would be reduced to a shadow in ground zero.
 I lived within the blast radius of Buckley Air Force Base which is a major military communications and surveillance facility.
 In a major war, the base would be a prime military target for a nuclear attack.
 We did not do any nuclear attack drills (Duck and Cover!) in school, because the administration knew our chances of survival would be nil.

 I have not thought about the threat of a nuclear attack sense my childhood.
 Now that president elect (I cringe when I write that) Donald Trump has risen inexplicably to the presidency, I have new reasons to resurrect the nuclear fear that I thought would be gone in my lifetime.